wendlerc/dfs-graph-transformer/README.md

   organization={IEEE}
 }
 ```
-This reference is probably a good resource to get a better understanding of this project.
-In contrast to the this reference, here we additionally do selfsupervised pretraining on molecular graphs and classification on other, non-molecular, graph.
+Above reference is probably a good resource to get a better understanding of this project.
+In contrast to the above reference, here we additionally do selfsupervised pretraining on molecular graphs and classification on other, non-molecular, graph.

 # Graph transformers based on depth first search codes